Related Aims to Become Brazil’s Biggest Developer, Plans $1B Investment

 - Mar 08, 2012

-Related Group and Related Companies, led by the two developers, have officially launched Related Brasil, naming Daniel Citron—former head of Tishman Speyer in Brazil—as Chief Executive.
+Related Group and Related Cos., led by the two developers, have officially launched Related Brasil, naming Daniel Citron — former head of Tishman Speyer in Brazil — as CEO.

-After carefully studying the local market, both Pérez and Ross believe that Brazil is the country with the best growth perspectives for the next 20 to 30 years, comparing it to the United States back when they first started out in the late 1970s.
-“It is easier to enter markets where prices haven’t risen too much and where there is more available land,” said Related Brasil CEO Citron.
+After carefully studying the local market, both Pérez and Ross believe that Brazil is the country with the best growth perspectives for the next 20 to 30 years, comparing it to the U.S. back when they first started out in the late 1970s.
+“It is easier to enter markets where prices haven’t risen too much and where there is more available land,” Citron said.

-In an official statement, Related Group and Related Cos call themselves the first U.S. developers with local Brazilian operations, stating that they will look for opportunities primarily in the northeastern region, whose economy is growing twice as fast as the nation’s overall.
+In an official statement, Related Group and Related Cos. called themselves the first U.S. developers with local Brazilian operations and stated that they will look for opportunities primarily in the northeastern region, whose economy is growing twice as fast as the nation’s overall.